SimScaleGmbH/simscale-sdk-tutorial/tutorial/simulation_setup.rst

 ================

-Having the geometry model already available in the project, the next step to setup a simulation is to specify the physcis model.
+Having the geometry model already available in the project, the next step to setup a simulation is to specify the physics model.
 This is performed via a simulation ``Spec`` (short for specification), an object that contains the following data:

 * Name of the simulation